Guided Tour of Career Cruising

 - Fill out as much of the information as you can—the more information you fill out, the more results you will get!

-The Portfolio tool helps you store and organize information about your career development activities and experiences.
+The My Plan section is where you would store and organize information about your career development activities and experiences.

-- Once you log on, click on My Account at the top right.
+- Once you log on, click on the My Plan button under your name.

-Explore the different areas where you can store and organize information by clicking on the blue buttons on the left side of the Portfolio Homepage.
-Some information, such as work experiences and extracurricular activities, are shared between the Portfolio and the Resume Builder.
+Explore the different areas where you can store and organize information by clicking on the links on the left side of the My Plan page.

-The Portfolio tool also includes a Resume Builder that helps you create personalized, professional-looking resumes.
+The Resume Builder can help you create a personalized, professional-looking resume.

 - Click on the Format & Print button to see the different resume styles and options.